kentcdodds/glamorous-website/other/CONTRIBUTING_DOCUMENTATION.md

 Make a PR for that.
 Once it's been merged you can start contributing translations!

+> You can look at [this PR](https://github.com/kentcdodds/glamorous-website/pull/259/files)
+> for an example of how to do this.

 ### Code samples

 Please don't translate code samples unless you're certain the code sample still